photo by Margot Hartford

 or IMAGINATION —Michael McClure

 I live and work in Winters and Sausalito, California.
-I received my BA in Studio Art from UC Davis, where I studied painting and printmaking with Wayne Thiebaud and Roland Petersen.
+I received my BFA in Studio Art from UC Davis, where I studied painting and printmaking with Wayne Thiebaud and Roland Petersen.
 I returned to painting full-time in 2017, and have recently studied with Fran O’Niell (New York Studio School) and Enrique Martínez Celaya.